PROCESS Version 3 & Version 4 - Key Model Templates

 4. Moderated mediation with moderation of the b-path

 These models have a b-path (mediator to dependent variable) that is moderated.
-Here, I show the two simple models with one moderator only.
+Here, I am showing you the two simple models with one moderator only.
 For more complex models see Hayes (2017).

 Model 14 (Moderated mediation with moderation of the b-path but not the c'-path/direct effect)